DhanushSaiCoder/Project-Iris/README.md

 ## Features

 -   **Real-time Object Detection:** Uses the COCO-SSD model to identify a wide range of objects.
--   **Depth Estimation:** Provides depth information to determine the distance of objects using the Midas v2.1 model.
+-   **Depth Estimation:** Provides depth information to determine the distance of objects using the fastDepth model.
 -   **Audio and Haptic Feedback:** Alerts users to nearby objects through sound and vibration.
 -   **Session Tracking:** Records and saves detection sessions for later review.
 -   **User Management:** Allows admins to manage user roles and view user activity.